GUIDE

 The Honest Starting Point

-Here is the critical context: true lactose intolerance in infants is extremely rare.
+Here is the critical context worth knowing before any formula switch: true lactose intolerance in infants is extremely rare.
 Most newborn fussiness and gas is normal — immature digestive systems producing gas as they learn to process any food.
 Switching formulas may or may not help, and the improvement often coincides with natural digestive maturation rather than the formula change itself.

 Similac Sensitive vs. Enfamil Gentlease: Head-to-Head Comparison